Tomislav Karamarko: President of Croatian Democratic Union

-In May 2012., Karamarko was elected president of Croatian Democratic Union, main center-right political party in Croatia.
-After the election, Karamarko radicalised his party's politics and eventually became one of the most unpopular politicians in the country Such situation forced his party to enter a coalition with a new party in Croatia, Bridge of Independent Lists (Most), in the aftermath of parliamentary elections, 2015.
-The coalition was formed because Most surprisingly won 19 seats in the parliament and thus became "a kingmaker" for forming the next government, having to decide between a conservative or a social democratic government.
-After the negotiations between HDZ and Most, on January 22, 2016, both parties agreed to elect non-partisan Tihomir Orešković as new prime minister of Croatia, while Karamarko became the First Deputy Prime Minister.
+In May 2012, Karamarko was elected president of the Croatian Democratic Union, the main center-right political party in Croatia.
+Before the 2015 parliamentary election, Karamarko radicalised his party's politics and eventually became one of the most unpopular politicians in the country.
+His Patriotic Coalition won 59 seats, 17 short of a majority, which forced him to enter a coalition with the Bridge of Independent Lists, a new political party.
+The Bridge won 19 seats and thus became "a kingmaker" for forming the next government, having to decide between a conservative or a social democratic one.
+After the negotiations between HDZ and The Bridge, on 22 January 2016, both parties agreed to elect non-partisan Tihomir Orešković as new Prime Minister of Croatia, while Karamarko became First Deputy Prime Minister.

 Motion of no confidence and government crisis

-On May 18, 2016, Social Democratic Party (SDP) begun motion of no confidence against Karamarko, after Nacional weekly published secret contracts on business cooperation of his wife Ana Šarić and Josip Petrović, special adviser and lobbyist of the MOL Group, a Hungarian oil corporation that gained control of Croatia's national oil company INA through a corruption scandal involving former Prime Minister Ivo Sanader.
-According to contracts, Šarić, a marketing expert, advised Petrović on the energy business and was paid for that at least 60,000 euros.
+On 18 May 2016, Social Democratic Party (SDP) begun a motion of no confidence against Karamarko, after Nacional published secret contracts on business cooperation of his wife Ana Šarić and Josip Petrović, special adviser and lobbyist of the MOL Group, a Hungarian oil corporation that gained control of Croatia's national oil company INA through a corruption scandal involving former Prime Minister Ivo Sanader.
+According to contracts, Šarić, a marketing expert, advised Petrović on the energy business and was paid for that at least €60,000.
 Contracts are controversial since Croatia and MOL are currently in the arbitration proceeding which was started by MOL for Croatia's alleged violation of certain obligations and procedures in connection with MOL's investment in Croatia.
-In addition, contracts were examined by the Croatian Committee on Conflict of Interest which determined that Karamarko was indeed in conflict of interest when he publicly shared his views and suggested that Croatia should pull out of the arbitration proceedings.
-The vote was supposed to take place by June 18, 2016, and it had support of 80 MP's, including those of his coalition partners Most, with 76 needed.
-On June 15, 2016, Karamarko resigned as First Deputy Prime Minister.
+In addition, contracts were examined by the Committee on Conflict of Interest which determined that Karamarko was indeed in conflict of interest when he publicly shared his views and suggested that Croatia should pull out of the arbitration proceedings.
+The vote was supposed to take place by 18 June 2016, and it had the support from 80 MPs, including those of his coalition partners Most, with 76 needed.
+On 15 June 2016, Karamarko resigned as First Deputy Prime Minister.

-After Karamarko's resignation from the place of First Deputy Prime Minister, HDZ decided to run a revenge motion of no confidence against prime minister Orešković The vote took place on 16 June 2016 and it was successful with 125 MPs in favor, 15 against and 2 abstentions, which caused the government to collapse.
+After Karamarko's resignation, HDZ decided to run a revenge motion of no confidence against Prime Minister Orešković The vote took place on 16 June and was successful with 125 MPs in favor, 15 against and 2 abstentions, which caused the government to collapse.
 HDZ then tried to form a new majority in the parliament with no success, despite party members claiming that they have the support of sufficient number MPs.
-Croatian President Kolinda Grabar-Kitarović, therefore decided to schedule the new parliamentary elections for September 2016.
-As a consequence of failing to form a new majority in the parliament, Karamarko decided to resign from his position of president of Croatian Democratic Union on 21 June 2016.
-One month later, Andrej Plenković was elected as Karamarko's successor on head of HDZ.
+Croatian President Kolinda Grabar-Kitarović therefore decided to schedule a new parliamentary election for September.
+As a consequence of failing to form a new majority in the parliament, Karamarko decided to resign from his position of president of Croatian Democratic Union on 21 June.
+One month later, Andrej Plenković was elected as Karamarko's successor, who would go on to become Prime Minister after the 2016 parliamentary election.